top of page

 Girl working on laptop

-We hear a lot of questions from women who are considering becoming a surrogate.
+We hear a lot of questions from women who are considering becoming surrogates.
 You can check out a list of our most asked questions on our FAQs page.
-But now we’re asking you to turn the tables and ask yourself a few questions before beginning a surrogacy journey.
+But now we’re asking you to turn the tables and ask yourself a few questions about how to prepare for the surrogacy journey.
 We think these questions will help you determine if you’re ready to start the adventure of surrogacy!

 Close-up on mug that says "I make families.
 What's your superpower?"

 1. Do you have a thorough understanding of the surrogacy process?
 Becoming a surrogate is a big commitment, but it can be one of the most rewarding experiences of your lifetime.
-We’ve found that many successful surrogate applicants have read a lot about surrogacy before beginning the application process.
+Many successful surrogate applicants have read a lot about surrogacy before beginning the application process.
 This blog post offers tips on how to prepare for being a surrogate.

-2. What kind of experience are you looking for in your surrogacy journey?
-There are many different surrogacy agencies and matching agencies, so making sure you have found one that can provide you with the type of surrogacy experience you are looking for is an important first step in the process.
-Circle is a relationship-based agency – which means we encourage (and in fact, require) open and honest communication between everyone involved.
+2. What is involved in choosing a surrogacy agency?
+There are many different surrogacy agencies and matching agencies, so ensuring you have found one that can provide you with the type of surrogacy experience you are looking for is an essential first step.
+Circle is a relationship-based agency, which means we encourage (and in fact, require) open and honest communication between everyone involved.
 Surrogates and intended parents who are a good fit for our program are typically those who are hoping to get to know each other and build a relationship during and after the journey is over!

 3. Have you discussed surrogacy with your support network?
+Support for surrogates is essential.
 If you have a spouse or partner, he or she will need to be committed to a successful surrogacy journey, just like you.
-If you’re single, you will need to designate a friend or family member who can support you during the experience.
-We’ll have a phone call with your support person during the screening process to make sure he or she is fully educated about what the process involves.
-So as you’re exploring the option of becoming a surrogate, it’s a good idea to start talking to your loved ones about your plans.
+If you’re single, you must designate a friend or family member who can support you during the experience.
+We’ll have a phone call with your support person during the screening process to ensure he or she is fully educated about the process.
+So, as you’re exploring becoming a surrogate, it’s a good idea to start talking to your loved ones about your plans.
 If you're apprehensive about talking to your kids about surrogacy, here are tips on talking to your family about surrogacy.

 4. Do you meet the initial requirements to become a surrogate?
-The initial surrogacy application helps us determine if you are a good fit for our program – but before you apply, it’s a good idea to check the surrogate requirements.
-These requirements are guided by IVF clinics, and include criteria such as pregnancy history, age, BMI and more.
+The initial surrogacy application helps us determine if you are a good fit for our program, but before you apply, it's a good idea to check the surrogate requirements.
+IVF clinics guide these requirements and include criteria such as pregnancy history, age, BMI, and more.
 Another way to see if you meet the requirements is to fill out our surrogate application.

 5. What are you looking for in your intended parent(s)?